 Service Areas 1-4: For each of the following Service Areas: Western (Service Area 1), Northern (Service Area 2), Eastern (Service Area 3), and Cedar Rapids (Service Area 4), the Agency anticipates awarding one (1) Contract per Service Area that includes both a four (4) to six (6) bed cluster site and scattered site services for a minimum of four (4) Youth.
 Each Bid shall include both cluster and scattered sites.
 The Agency will consider awarding a Contract to a Bidder that splits a four (4) to six (6) bed cluster site into more than one (1) facility as long as those facilities contain a total of four (4) to six (6) cluster beds.

 Service Area 5: For the Des Moines Service Area (Service Area 5), the Agency anticipates awarding up to three (3) Contracts that each include a four (4) to six (6) bed cluster site(s) and scattered site services for a minimum of four (4) Youth per four (4) to six (6) bed cluster site.
 Bidders for the Des Moines Service Area may propose to meet the need of one (1), two (2), or three (3) cluster/scattered site groupings.
 Each Bid shall include both cluster and scattered sites.
 The Agency will consider awarding a Contract to a Bidder that splits a four (4) to six (6) bed cluster site into more than one (1) facility as long as those facilities contain a total of four (4) to six (6) cluster beds.
 The Agency reserves the right to award Contracts to multiple Bidders in the Des Moines Service Area.

+In order to best meet the needs of the Children across the State of Iowa and to serve them in or near their home communities, Contractors must be able to serve both male and female Youth in all cluster sites within all Service Area(s) for which the Contractor is proposing services.
+Gender specific cluster sites shall not be permissible.

 Scattered sites do not need to be co-located within the same neighborhood, city, or county as cluster sites.
 The geographic requirement is that scattered sites are located in the same Service Area as the cluster site or within two contiguous Iowa counties of the cluster facility’s physical location.
 Each Bid shall include both cluster and scattered sites.